DThornz/Website/_posts/2020-01-12-Fluent-Start-to-Finish.md

   -  ##### Your login info is the same as if you were on a lab PC at FIU but with a slight difference in the username:

-     1. Username: EICAD\yournovellusername
+     Username: EICAD\yournovellusername

-     2. Password: yournovellpassword
+     Password: yournovellpassword

-        ​	a.
-If you forget your Novell password, reset your password here
+        ​	If you forget your Novell password, reset your password here

         ​		https://eic.fiu.edu/change-network-password/